Reiki is reaching the Top Hospitals

 The MacArthur Cancer Service is located in Sydney, Australia.
 This Centre is rated among the 30 best technologically advanced cancer services in the world, according to Top Masters In Healthcare.
 Their Wellness Centre is focused on helping patients managing their own health and well-being, realizing every person has different needs and circumstances, in order to recommend the best approach and therapy.
 In the case of Reiki, six volunteers are running the Reiki Therapy MacArthur Cancer Therapy Centre.

-Even more, the Cancer Council in New South Wales, a ramification of the national council, dedicates to give resources, information, and support among cancer patients and relatives.
+Even more, the Cancer Council in New South Wales, Australia (a ramification of the national council), provides resources, information, and support among cancer patients and relatives.
 Here, Reiki is included in the “touch therapies” group, among polarity therapy, craniosacral and some others.

 At this point, it is responsible to remember that the Cancer Council (and mainstream medical community) does not recommend the use of alternative therapies as a treatment for cancer.
 Only complementary therapies that have been proven to be safe to use alongside conventional cancer treatments.